meireles/spectrolab/vignettes/introduction_to_spectrolab.md

 ## Manipulating samples names, wavelength labels, metadata and reflectance

-You may want to edit certain simple attributes of `spectra`, such as making all sample names lowecase This is easily attainable in `spectrolab`.
+You may want to edit certain simple attributes of `spectra`, such as making all sample names lowercase This is easily attainable in `spectrolab`.

 ```r